AlirezaEthDev/ethereum-smart-wallet/README.md

 The Ethereum Smart Wallet project demonstrates the implementation of a basic smart contract wallet on the Ethereum blockchain.
 It enables users to:
   * Deposit and hold Ether (ETH) in the smart contract
   * Transfer ETH from the smart contract to other Ethereum addresses
-  * Implement custom logic and rules around transactions using Solidity
+  * Implement custom logic and rules around transactions using Solidity like conditional transactions

 # Features
   * Non-custodial: Users maintain full control over their funds and private keys